rebeccatraceyt/WhatTheBlank/README.md

                                    </ul>
                          </li>
                          <li>
                               <strong>Game End</strong> - Once the player has answered all questions, they will be directed to the game-end feature.
-This is still a part the game-play page, showing the conditional information based on the users score.
+This is still a part of the game-play page, showing the conditional information based on the users score.
 This was to avoid redirecting to another page, and allowed for custom styling for each page.
                          </li>
                     </ul>
                </li>